 Stay In Cooke City If you want to experience the Old West Dinner Cookout at the Roosevelt Lodge Cabins, you plan to enter or leave the park by the northeast entrance;🔍FIND BEST HOTELS IN COOKE CITY

-7. Island Park, convenient area between West Entrance and Salt Lake City
+7. Island Park, between West Entrance and Salt Lake City

 Island Park is a town in Idaho, located 14.5 miles from the west entrance of Yellowstone National Park.
 With less than 300 permanent residents, it is one of the smallest towns in the entire state.